yangqin-jiang/yangqin-jiang.github.io/_pages/includes/intro.md

 # 🧐 About Me

 Hi there!
-I am a third-year PhD student in Computer Science at HKU, under the supervision of [Dr. Chao Huang](https://sites.google.com/view/chaoh/home).
+I am a third-year PhD student in Computer Science at HKU, under the supervision of [Prof. Chao Huang](https://sites.google.com/view/chaoh/home).
 Before that, I received my Bachelor's degree at Harbin Institute of Technology in July 2022.

 **Research Interests:**